 If your platelets, the blood cells that help with clotting, are low, you may bruise or bleed more easily.
 Tell your doctor or nurse right away if you notice this.

 Your red blood cells carry oxygen from your lungs to all other parts of your body.
 The number of these cells in your blood may also drop during chemo.
 This is called anemia.
 If they go too low, a blood transfusion may be needed.

 These are some symptoms of anemia:

 These are other possible side effects from chemo:

 Some chemo medicines cause certain other side effects.
 For instance, some of the drugs commonly used for laryngeal cancer cause nerve damage, called peripheral neuropathy.
 This can lead to numbness, tingling, and pain in your hands and feet.

 Tell your doctor or nurse about any side effects you have right away.
 Make sure to ask what kind of problems you should watch for.
 There are often things that can be done to help you deal with side effects and keep them from getting worse.
 There may be things you can do to try to prevent side effects, too.
 Most side effects go away over time after treatment ends.

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.

 It's important to know which medicines you're taking.
-Write your medicines down, and ask your healthcare team how they work and what side effects they might have.
+Write down the names of your medicines.
+Ask your healthcare team how they work, what they're for, and what side effects they might cause.

 Talk with your healthcare providers about what signs to look for and when to call them.
-For example, chemotherapy can make you more likely to get infections.
-Make sure you know what number to call with questions.
+For instance, chemo can make you more likely to get infections.
+Make sure you know what number to call with problems or questions.
 Is there a different number for evenings and weekends?